sitkadude/py_sort_dict_csv/README.md

 # SORT CSV DICTIONARY

+I created this repository as an exercise for python.
 This python script takes the csv file created by my python web scraper and sorts the data alphabetically by 'author' and produces a new sorted csv file.

 DEPENDENCIES:<br/>
 (1) csv